Mkingmin/Financial_Scoring_and_Suggestion/README.md

 <br> _Completed Double Diamond framework.
 Read details [here]()_
 # Executive plan
 ## Technology (machine learning algorithms that are employed)
-- Applying two algorithms: Decision tree (CART (Classification and Regression Tree) in particular) và Apriori algorithm
+- Applying two algorithms: Decision tree (CART (Classification and Regression Tree) in particular) and Apriori algorithm
 - Objectives of each algorithm: CART (Classification and Regression Tree) is used to evaluate financial capability of customers based in the specific criteria; while Apriori algorithm is used to automated suggest relevant financial products by creating "itemset" of products and financial score.
 ## CART (Classification and Regression Tree) algorithm
 ### Data preparation